Disinformation, Stochastic Harm, and Costly Effort: A Principal-Agent Analysis of Regulating Social Media Platforms: Modeling the Regulation of Disinformation

 Under the strict liability standard, the platform is held completely liable for any harmful event, irrespective of its precautionary effort.
 To incentivize the first-best level of effort $e^*$, the strict liability fines $T$ must equal $D$, the societal cost of harm \cite{oilspill}; thus, the platform's expected utility is given by,

 which equals the expected social welfare equation (\ref{eq:social-welfare}).

 \graf{Pros and Cons of SL} A regulator might pick this enforcement standard because it does not require expending resources to monitor the platform's effort, which is only imperfectly observable because of the difficulty in identifying the exact mechanics of the platform's proprietary algorithms.
+A strict liability standard is effective for controlling the spread of unambiguously harmful content such as child pornography, since such content directly constitutes harm.
+However, strict liability for regulating disinformation might be impractical for a few reasons.

-However, strict liability is impractical for a few reasons.
-Most importantly, the direct causal links between any harmful event and the platform are sufficiently loose for this standard not to work, since the perpetrators are ultimately individuals; the platform can claim plausible deniability, or point to efforts at prohibiting dangerous content after the harm has already occurred, akin to when Facebook and Twitter banned groups like "QAnon" or "Proud Boys" after the insurrection on Capitol Hill \cite{cnbc-fb-coo}.
-Furthermore, it is also difficult to estimate $D$ a priori as the harm could manifest in different forms.
+Most importantly, the direct causal links between any harmful event due to the spread of disinformation and the platform are sufficiently loose for this standard not to work, since the perpetrators are ultimately individuals; the platform can claim plausible deniability, or point to efforts at prohibiting dangerous content after the harm has already occurred, akin to when Facebook and Twitter banned groups like "QAnon" or "Proud Boys" after the insurrection on Capitol Hill \cite{cnbc-fb-coo}.
+Essentially, unlike explicitly toxic content such as child pornography, it is difficult to determine what constitutes direct harm for disinformation.
+Furthermore and relatedly, strict liability is unlikely to work in practice because it is also difficult to estimate $D$ a priori, as this harm could manifest in different forms.